joanvila/aioredlock/README.rst

 ------------

 The Aioredlock constructor takes a list of connections (host and port) where the Redis instances are running as a required parameter.
 In order to acquire the lock, the ``lock`` function should be called.
-If the lock operation is successful, ``lock.valid`` will be true.
+If the lock operation is successful, ``lock.valid`` will be true, if lock is not acquired then LockError will be raised.

 From that moment, the lock is valid until the ``unlock`` function is called or when the 10 seconds timeout is reached.